JamesMartin1998/Project-5-Backend/README.md

 # Let's Pick API

 Let's Vote is a voting app which allows users to make posts about two things and have people vote on which is best.
-The website aims to be a fun, social place to for people to light-heartedly share their interests with other people.
+The website aims to be a fun, social place for people to light-heartedly share their interests with other people.
 Users are able to be creative and share their interests with other users in numerous ways.
 For example, users can interact through posting content for other uses to see, voting on other users' posts and also commenting on posts.

 The Let's Pick API is built using the Django Rest Framework.
 Its purpose is to provide data to the front end website and control authenticaion.